 Let’s make a DIY Crocodile costume.
 Homemade costumes are the best, and this one is no exception.
-We’ll make a hat, a vest and a tail for your little one to strut their stuff.
+We’ll make a hat, a vest and a tail for your little one to strut their stuff at a costume party this Halloween season.

 Besides the Yoda costume, I think Spencer’s Crocodile (or, it could easily be an Alligator) costume comes in second place for taking the most of my fingerprints away.
 Let my mistakes in making this crocodile costume help make your attempt a lot easier!

 When discussing what we were going to do for Peter Pan, Conner nabbed Peter at first chance.
 Drew would obviously be Captain Hook, and P tinkerbell… but what did that leave Spencer?
-I gave him options of an Indian boy or a Lost boy — but he wanted to be the clock-o-dile.
+I gave him options of an Indian boy or a Lost boy — but the little guy wanted to be the clock-o-dile.

-Ok, so the clothes underneath are green.
-We found them at Goodwill… The pants were WAY too short, so we put some green soccer socks on.
+Ok, so to make this easy Halloween costume, the clothes underneath are green.
+We found them at Goodwill (always check your local thrift store when creating your own Halloween costumes)… The pants were WAY too short, so we put some green soccer socks on.
 True Story.

-I found a green hat at Goodwill, or you can grab one here.
+I found a green hat at Goodwill to make the crocodile head, or you can grab one here.

 I bought a LOT of green felt for this costume (and for Peter and for TinkerBell).
 I covered the hat with the green felt, gluing it on with a hot glue gun.
 I then took pieces of a lighter green, brown and yellow — and made little “spikes” (I cut out circles and made cones out of them) and then glued those on the top.
 I took some styrofoam balls and glued the largest google-y eyes I could find on the front of those) and then glued them on the hat.
 I then covered them in green felt (over the top — to kind of make “eye sockets”).
-On the bill of the hat, I glued teeth that I just cut from white felt.
+On the bill of the hat, I glued crocodile teeth that I just cut from white felt.
 It’s basically felt and hot glue. oh, and styrofoam eyes.
-And my fingertips. 🙂 Oh, hot glue — such a frenemy.
+And my fingertips. 🙂 Oh, hot glue — such a frenemy, but it helps make awesome costumes.
+And now you have your crocodile face!

 I just cut out a rectangle for the front and the back and then glued on strips of fabric to be the croc’s belly.
 The two sides are held together with strips of velcro (in case I need to make it longer or shorter) that go over his shoulders.
 On the back, I cut out “scales” out of the same things I made the “spikes” out of on his hat.
 You can see it pretty well in the photo.